LiranOG/Granite/README.md

 ```

 A technical paper describing GRANITE's formalism and validated benchmarks
 is in preparation for submission to *Physical Review D*.
-See `docs/citation.bib`.
+See also `docs/citation.bib`.

 ---